Pranav-Swarup/cshell/README.md

 ## Input Validation `validate.c`

-- Detects syntax errors such as missing or invalid filenames after redirection operators or empty commands after pipes.
+- Detects syntax errors such as missing filenames after redirection operators or empty commands after pipes.
 - Throws an error for end of line ; and && characters.
+- Checks for unclosed quotations and invalid characters inside the quotes.

+## Command Execution Manager `cmdrunner.c`

+- Detects the command and arguments chain in a particular atomic.
+Checks if it is piped to a next command.
+- Calls necessary functions to run the command.
+- Based on function return values, it handles piping and `&&` logic.

 ### Authors